djbowen95/Signature-Password-Generator/README.md

  - Bring in sensible google fonts
  - Recolour to a professional + secure colour scheme.

+Longer term ideas:
+ - Make this into a password manager that plugs into the browser, potentially pops up as a modal over the page
+ - Saves passwords to a database
+ - Reminders for when a password needs changing (email, notifications)
+ - Greater customisability with a special character keyboard that is both keyboard and click responsive

 ## Questions
 If you have any questions about this project, please contact me at:
 Email: djbowen95@gmail.com